peteroupc/html3dutil/doc/MathUtil.md

 * `pitchDegrees` (Type: number)<br>Vector rotation about the X axis (upward or downward turn), in degrees.
 This can instead be a 3-element array giving the rotation about the X axis, Y axis, and Z axis, respectively.
 * `yawDegrees` (Type: number)<br>Vector rotation about the Y axis (left or right turn), in degrees.
 May be null or omitted if "pitchDegrees" is an array.
 * `rollDegrees` (Type: number)<br>Vector rotation about the Z axis (swaying side by side), in degrees.
 May be null or omitted if "pitchDegrees" is an array.
 * `mode` (Type: number) (optional)<br>Specifies the order in which the rotations will occur (in terms of their effect).
-This is one of the Math constants such as <a href="MathUtil.md#MathUtil.LocalPitchYawRoll">MathUtil.LocalPitchYawRoll</a> and <a href="MathUtil.md#MathUtil.GlobalYawRollPitch">MathUtil.GlobalYawRollPitch</a>.
+This is one of the <a href="MathUtil.md">MathUtil</a> constants such as <a href="MathUtil.md#MathUtil.LocalPitchYawRoll">MathUtil.LocalPitchYawRoll</a> and <a href="MathUtil.md#MathUtil.GlobalYawRollPitch">MathUtil.GlobalYawRollPitch</a>.
 If null, undefined, or omitted, the default is <a href="MathUtil.md#MathUtil.GlobalRollPitchYaw">MathUtil.GlobalRollPitchYaw</a>.
 The constants starting with <code>Global</code> describe a vector rotation in the order given, each about the original axes (these angles are also called <i>extrinsic</i> angles).
 The constants starting with <code>Local</code> describe a vector rotation in the order given, where the second and third rotations occur around the rotated object's new axes and not necessarily the original axes (these angles are also called <i>intrinsic</i> angles).
 The order of <code>Local</code> rotations has the same result as the reversed order of <code>Global</code> rotations and vice versa.

 #### Return Value